Architect: What You Should Know about Outsourcing 3D Rendering Service

 But who could own so many computers?
 The answer is simple—dedicated companies that decided to specialize only in rendering and nothing more.
 Such companies are called online render farms.

 So, they bought 1,000+ computers and share them for everybody who would love to use them, of course, not for free.

 Online render farms will render your image with the help of a massive number of resources.
 This will help expedite the process and scale it down to just hours or days for larger projects.

-How much will the rendering cost?
+How much will these renderings costs?

-Estimating the amount, you’ll have to pay for outsourcing your 3D rendering project, is complicated due to the pricing model.
-However, you can use a Cost Estimation Calculator which is offered by most online render farms to have a rough estimate of your total costs.
+Estimating the amount you’ll have to pay for outsourcing your 3D rendering project is complicated due to the pricing model.
+However, you can use a Cost Estimation Calculator, which is offered by most online render farms to have a rough estimate of your total costs.

-One important factor that can affect how much you need to pay is the quality of your desired output and I'm not talking about resolution.
-In this case quality means the more photo-real image is, the higher quality it has.
-Higher the quality, the more you pay for rendering.
+One important factor that can impact how much you need to pay is the quality of your desired output… and I'm not talking about resolution.
+In this situation, quality means the more photo-real an image is, the higher quality it has.